ywiyogo/svelte-supabase-todo-app/README.md

     ```
 5. Run `npm run gh-deploy` on your terminal locally.
 6. Go to the Github repository -> Settings -> Pages -> Set source to the Branch:gh-pages and root folder, thne save.

+# Supabase Backend Integration

+1. `npm install @supabase/supabase-js`
+2. Create a .env file and add the variables `SUPABASE_URL` and `SUPABASE_ANON_KEY`
+3. Login and create a table in supabase.com.
+Copy the Supabase URL and the anon key to the .env file.
+4. Create supabase.ts/.js under the src folder